Alabama Disabled Veteran Benefits

 - Apply through the Alabama G.I.
 Dependent Scholarship online portal (linked from the program page).

-- 2026 note (Guard): a new law expands the Alabama National Guard Education Assistance Program to cover workforce-development training — a Guard-service benefit, not tied to a disability rating.
+- 2026 note (Guard): a new law expands the Alabama National Guard Education Assistance Program to cover workforce-development training, effective October 1, 2026 (not in effect yet) — a Guard-service benefit, not tied to a disability rating.

 - Confirm your rating meets the 40%+ (or 100%) threshold and check which Alabama residency path you satisfy.